CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

    ![](./media/costopt-20.png)

-19. Notice that VMs from wafprod resource group are in running state.
+19. Notice that VMs from wafprod resource group are in **Running** state.

    ![](./media/costopt-21.png)